 Discussion of draft “Open Space” and “ARC” for distribution to membership

-Carolyn handed out a draft “open space” and “ARC” covenant to the Board for review (attached).
-Carolyn would like to hear suggestions and changes before sending the draft covenants to the entire association.
+Carolyn handed out draft “open space” and “ARC” covenants to the Board for review (attached).
+Carolyn needs to hear suggestions and changes before sending the draft covenants to the entire Association, especially on the ARC/Design Guidelines sections.

 Assignment: Antonia, Gerald and Peter to review draft covenants and report back to Carolyn.
-At the February meeting it will be decided which draft covenants to send to the association.
+At the February meeting it will be decided which draft covenants to send to lot owners.

 ADU